 The largest glacier is the Gotley, which descends for over 13 kilometres from Heard Island's highest point (2,745 metres at Mawson Peak) to the south coast near Cape Labuan.
 It covers an area of over 27 square kilometres.

-Since the late 1940s, the total area covered by glaciers on Heard Island has reduced by approximately 11%.
+From the late 1940s to the early 2000s, the total area covered by glaciers on Heard Island reduced by approximately 11%.
 This recession is linked to regional climate warming over that time, as has also been witnessed at Îles Kerguelen approximately 400 kilometres to the north-west.
 Any contribution to the retreat at Heard Island from volcanic activity is considered negligible.

 Although Heard Island, with its glaciers and rocky coastline, is pretty far from most people's idea of a wetland, a wetland it is.